-- 13. The Permittee shall conduct acute toxicity tests (LC50) in accordance with test procedures and protocols specified in Attachment A of this permit.
-LC50 is defined in Part II.E. of this permit.
+- 13. The Permittee shall conduct acute toxicity tests (LC50) and chronic toxicity tests (C-NOEC) in accordance with test procedures and protocols specified in Attachment A and B of this permit.
+LC50 and C-NOEC are defined in Part II.E. of this permit.
 The Permittee shall test the daphnid, Ceriodaphnia dubia.
-Toxicity test samples shall be collected and tests completed during the same weeks each time of calendar months ending July 30th and October 31st.
+Toxicity test samples shall be collected and tests completed during the same weeks each time of calendar quarters ending March 31st, June 30th, September 30th, and December 31st.
 The complete report for each toxicity test shall be submitted as an attachment to the monthly DMR submittal immediately following the completion of the test. - 14.
-For Part I.A.1., Whole Effluent Toxicity Testing, the Permittee shall conduct the analyses specified in Attachment A, Part VI.
+For Part I.A.1., Whole Effluent Toxicity Testing, the Permittee shall conduct the analyses specified in Attachment A and B, Part VI.
 CHEMICAL ANALYSIS for the effluent sample.
-If toxicity test(s) using the receiving water as diluent show the receiving water to be toxic or unreliable, the Permittee shall follow procedures outlined in Attachment A, Section IV., DILUTION WATER.
-Minimum levels and test methods are specified in Attachment A, Part VI.
+If toxicity test(s) using the receiving water as diluent show the receiving water to be toxic or unreliable, the Permittee shall follow procedures outlined in Attachment A and B, Section IV., DILUTION WATER.
+Minimum levels and test methods are specified in Attachment A and B, Part VI.
 CHEMICAL ANALYSIS. - 15.
-For Part I.A.1., Ambient Characteristic, the Permittee shall conduct the analyses specified in Attachment A, Part VI.
+For Part I.A.1., Ambient Characteristic, the Permittee shall conduct the analyses specified in Attachment A and B, Part VI.
 CHEMICAL ANALYSIS for the receiving water sample collected as part of the WET testing requirements.
-Such samples shall be taken from the receiving water at a point immediately upstream of the permitted discharge's zone of influence at a reasonably accessible location, as specified in Attachment A. Minimum levels and test methods are specified in Attachment A, Part VI.
+Such samples shall be taken from the receiving water at a point immediately upstream of the permitted discharge's zone of influence at a reasonably accessible location, as specified in Attachment A and B. Minimum levels and test methods are specified in Attachment A and B, Part VI.
 CHEMICAL ANALYSIS. - 16.
 A pH and temperature measurement shall be taken of each receiving water sample at the time of collection and the results reported on the appropriate DMR.
 These pH and temperature measurements are independent from any pH and temperature measurements required by the WET testing protocols.